rahuljhakant/rahuljhakant/README.md

 - 👋 Hi, I’m @rahuljhakant
 - 👀 I’m interested in ... scalable application and high integirity systems
 - 🌱 I’m currently learning ...
 Django
-- 💞️ I’m looking to collaborate on ... python and django related stuffs
+- 💞️ I’m looking to collaborate on ... python and django.
+- ⚡
 - 📫 How to reach me ... rahulkantjha@hotmail.com or Phone +91-8800150411

 <!---